The homology of $\mathrm{tmf}$: Calculation of

-Here $M_{cub}^{coord}/\mathbb{G}_m$ is the stack parametrizing cubic curves together with a coordinate on the formal group, modulo $\mathbb{G}_m$-action.
-If we do not quotient by the $\mathbb{G}_m$-action, this is the almost-affine stack $\spec \mathbb{Z}_{(2)}[a_1, \dots, a_6, e_4, e_5, \dots ]$: the choice of a coordinate modulo degree five on the formal group of a cubic curve is equivalent to the choice of a Weierstrass equation, and the remaining $e_i$ allow one to modify the coordinate in higher degrees.
-See \cite{rezk512}.
+The $\left\{a_i\right\}$ are the choice of coefficients for a Weierstrass equation.
+In fact, the choice of a coordinate modulo degree five on the formal group of a cubic curve is equivalent to the choice of a Weierstrass equation, and the remaining $e_i$ allow one to modify the coordinate in higher degrees.

-We next construct a map $g\colon \spec \mathbb{Z}_{(2)}[\alpha_1, \alpha_3]/\mathbb{G}_m \to M_{cub}^{coord}/\mathbb{G}_m$ giving a commutative diagram:
+We next construct a map $g\colon T=\spec (\mathbb{Z}_{(2)}[\alpha_1, \alpha_3])/\mathbb{G}_m \to M_{cub}^{coord}/\mathbb{G}_m$ giving a commutative diagram: